 Help students explore career options and teach them the professional skills needed to be successful in today's labor market.
-Contact your campus WBL Coordinator or Career Center for support in integrating WBL activities into your classes to connect your students' academic learning with real-world experiences.
+Contact your WBL Coordinator or Career Center for support in integrating WBL activities in your class to connect your student's academic learning with real-world experiences.